renacin/BramptonTransitAnalysis/README.md

 ### 3. Move To RaspBerry PI & Run For A Short Test Period (Can It Run For A Week?)
+	+ Started Running Jan 15th 2024, Running Well So Far

 ### 4. Analyzing Test Data.
 How Can We Visualize The Data That We Have Collected?
 	Possible Research Questions:
 	+ How Much Data Are We Collecting, Does The Amount Of Data Vary By Time?
+	+ If Data Collected Does Vary By Time, IE There Are No Buses Running, Can We Run Another Script In Between?
+	+ Maybe A Script That Does Some Data Cleaning, And Maybe Does Some Basic Analysis?
+Maybe Even Makes A BackUp Of The Database, Just Incase?